 This is one of those recipes that gets passed down from generation to generation and there are small changes along the way.
 Sometimes I make substitutions when I make this.
 Let’s chat about the details:

 • Sauce.
 The marinara sauce recipe is a simple mix of sautéed onion & garlic, store-bought tomato sauce, tomato paste and seasonings.
-It’s very basic, but believe me, when it cooks up with the meatballs, it tastes amazing.
+It’s very basic, but believe me, when it cooks up with the meatballs, it tastes incredible.

 spaghetti and meatballs twirled around a gold fork and served with garlic bread